himanshukadian/himanshu-blog-backend/DEPLOYMENT_GUIDE.md

 - **Chrome not found at executable path**:
   - Run `heroku run npm run check-puppeteer` to see which Chrome paths are available
-  - Ensure the Google Chrome buildpack is installed correctly
+  - Ensure the Chrome for Testing buildpack is installed correctly
-  - The application now tries multiple Chrome paths automatically
+  - The application now tries multiple Chrome paths automatically including PATH resolution
+  - The new buildpack installs Chrome at `/app/.chrome-for-testing/chrome-linux64/chrome` and in PATH as `chrome`

 - **Memory limits**: Heroku free tier has limited memory.
 Consider upgrading to Basic or higher.